 Van Dusen Botanical Garden is maintained by the Vancouver Park Board as well as a group of over 950 volunteers.
-There are often events during the weekends and tours that can be arranged when you arrive.
+Van Dusen Garden now has timed entries available for the garden and you can find more information here.

-The gardens are open year-round, except for Christmas.
+The gardens are open year-round, except for Christmas Day.
 During the month of December, Van Dusen hosts the Festival of Lights, a display with over one million lights throughout the garden and ponds.

-If you visit, plan on spending at least half a day to enjoy the many different garden areas, and perhaps sit and enjoy a meal at the restaurant.
+If you visit, plan on spending at least half a day to enjoy the many different garden areas, and perhaps sit and enjoy a snack at the restaurant.